 Santa Rosa Xtampak (“In front of the wall” in Yucatek Maya) is an important site located in the northern part of the state of Campeche, due east from the capital city of the same name.
 It was one of the most important regional capitals of the Maya Chenes area, and as such has altars, dated stelae, sculpture, and impressive architecture.
 At least one sacbe (raised white stone road) linking two of the complexes has been discovered.

 The site encompasses 3 sq miles/9 square kilometers, though the core area is easily visited.
-It is estimated that it controlled a surrounding region of 144 sq miles/400 sq kms, with the core area having a population of 10,000 at its peak.
-It is constructed atop a leveled hill.
+Estimates indicate that it controlled a surrounding region of 144 sq miles/400 sq kms, with the core area having a population of 10,000 at its peak.
+It is constructed atop a leveled hill entailing a 10-15 minute steep hike up a rough, rutted path.
 The core area is tightly packed and includes at least 10 interconnecting plazas with numerous courtyards and terraces containing pyramids, palaces, temples, and platforms.

 The Chenes architectural style is found in a general area between the Northern Yucatan and the Peten region.
 It appears between 600-900 A.D., and is mainly characterized by entryways surrounded by a decoration of the earth monster on the main facade.
 Intricate mosaics also adorn the structures while many of the sites incorporate the Rio Bec (earlier) and Puuc (later) styles.